Living Proof (2008 film): Soundtrack

-Harry Connick, Jr. has written "Song for the Hopeful".
-The song is also part of Connick's album What a Night!
-A Christmas Album, which is to be released in November 2008.
-Sony has announced it will give a contribution to breast cancer charities, for each download of "Song for the Hopeful" (Theme from "Living Proof") from iTunes, where it was released on October 7, 2008.
+Harry Connick Jr. wrote "Song for the Hopeful", which is also on Connick's album What a Night!
+A Christmas Album, released in November 2008.
+Sony announced it would contribute to breast cancer charities for each download of "Song for the Hopeful" (Theme from "Living Proof") from iTunes, where it was released on October 7, 2008.

 Production

-Teleplay writer Vivienne Radkoff had the story for about seven years before it was completed.
+Teleplay writer Vivienne Radkoff developed the story over seven years.
 It is an adaptation of Robert Bazell's book HER-2: The Making of Herceptin, a Revolutionary Treatment for Breast Cancer.
-The film was the first mainstream feature film to be scored as a solo project by composer Halli Cauthery.
+The film was the first mainstream feature film scored as a solo project by composer Halli Cauthery.

-Renée Zellweger, in her first television project, is executive producer, with Neil Meron and Craig Zadan producers.
-Zellweger has produced one film prior to this, Miss Potter (2006).
+Renée Zellweger, in her first television project, is executive producer, with Neil Meron and Craig Zadan as producers.
+Zellweger previously produced Miss Potter (2006).
 Zellweger suggested casting Harry Connick, Jr. for the film.
-They had acted together in the romantic comedy New in Town.
+They acted together in the romantic comedy New in Town.

 Filming of Living Proof took place in New Orleans, Louisiana in 2008.
-The filming location was suggested by Connick, because, he said: "It's expensive to film in Los Angeles, and my being from New Orleans, it's a chance to help the city get back on its feet a little bit by employing a lot of the local people."
+Connick suggested the filming location because "It's expensive to film in Los Angeles, and my being from New Orleans, it's a chance to help the city get back on its feet a little bit by employing a lot of the local people."

 Release

 Release

-The film premiered on October 18, 2008, for Lifetime's "Stop Breast Cancer for Life" public service and advocacy campaign, during the National Breast Cancer Awareness Month.
+The film premiered on October 18, 2008, for Lifetime's "Stop Breast Cancer for Life" public service and advocacy campaign, during National Breast Cancer Awareness Month.
 The movie averaged 2.5 million viewers in its debut on October 18, 2008.

-A red carpet premiere evening screening took place in New York on September 24, 2008, with a reception following with Harry Connick, Jr. and Bernadette Peters performing.
+A red carpet premiere screening took place in New York on September 24, 2008, with a reception following with Harry Connick, Jr. and Bernadette Peters performing.
 Subsequent screenings took place in Washington, D.C.
 (September 25), Los Angeles (October 7), and London (October 9).